Skip to main content

 Improve Process Lead Time by Dimension Table

-• Select a dimension from the dropdown to see related metrics.
+• Select a dimension (e.g., Supplier, Product Class) to see related metrics.

 • Lead Time Spread: Shows the volatility of the lead time among cases by calculating the inner quartile range of the lead time.
 This means it shows the range between shorter and longer lead times, while excluding the extremely fast and slow cases.
 This PPI is good to use when the goal it to standardize your lead times.
 A shorter lead time spread is best.